fortanix/sq-dsm/README.md

     $ sudo apt install git rustc cargo clang make pkg-config nettle-dev libssl-dev capnproto libsqlite3-dev

-Note: the verion of Nettle in Debian 9 (Debian Stable as of 2018), is too old.
+Note: the version of Nettle in Debian 9 (Debian Stable as of 2018), is too old.
 Instead, you need at least version 3.4, which is available from Debian testing.